jan3zk/forced_alignment/README.md

 mfa -help
 ```

 2. The next steps assume that your speech corpus is located at `~/mfa_data/corpus` and the pronunciation dictionary is at `~/mfa_data/dictionary.txt`.
 Adjust the paths accordingly based on your setup.
-[MFA documentation](https://montreal-forced-aligner.readthedocs.io/en/latest/user_guide/dictionary.html).
+The speech corpus should be in the format as explained in the [MFA documentation](https://montreal-forced-aligner.readthedocs.io/en/latest/user_guide/dictionary.html).

 ## Validation